jhalterman/lyra/README.md

 #### Resource Recovery

 The key feature of Lyra is its ability to automatically recover resources such as [Connections][Connection], [Channels][Channel] and [Consumers][Consumer] when unexpected failures occur.
-To start, create an `Options` object, specifying a recovery policy:
+To start, create a `Config` object, specifying a recovery policy:

 ```java
 Config config = new Config()